Russel88/MAGinator/README.md

 4. Run MAGinator

 ### Run on a compute cluster
 MAGinator can run on compute clusters using qsub (torque), sbatch (slurm), or drmaa structures.
 The --cluster argument toggles the type of compute cluster infrastructure.
-The --cluster_info argument toggles the information given to the submission command, and it has to contain the following keywords {cores}, {memory$
+The --cluster_info argument toggles the information given to the submission command, and it has to contain the following keywords {cores}, {memory}, {runtime}, which are used to forward resource information to the cluster.

 A qsub MAGinator can for example be run with the following command (... indicates required arguments, see above):
 ```sh